SCons/scons/CONTRIBUTING.rst

     Obsolete packaging logic - ignore this.

 debian/
     Files needed to construct a Debian package.
-The contents of this directory are dictated by the
-    `Debian Policy Manual <https://www.debian.org/doc/debian-policy>`).
+    The contents of this directory are dictated by the `Debian Policy Manual <https://www.debian.org/doc/debian-policy>`).
     The package will not be accepted into the Debian distribution unless the contents of this directory satisfy the relevant Debian policies.
-    At this point, this is a sample; SCons is packaged in the Debian project (and thus inherited by projects which derive from it, if they haven't made their own packages).
+    At this point, this is a sample; SCons is packaged for Debian by the Debian project itself (and thus inherited by projects which derive from it, if they haven't made their own packages).
 See:

     - `Debian scons packages <https://packages.debian.org/search?keywords=scons&searchon=names&suite=all&section=all>`_
     - `Ubuntu scons packages <https://packages.ubuntu.com/search?keywords=scons&searchon=names&suite=all&section=all>`_